microspectrometer/dev-kit-2020/PYTHON.md

 On Windows, replace `microspec_cmdline.py` with `microspec_cmdline.exe`.

-The API and command line utility are explained more below.
+The low-level API and command line utility are explained more below.
+For information about the new, high-level API, see https://microspec-api.readthedocs.io/.

 ## Use microspeclib